-Our analysis also shows that the price of petrol, LPG and diesel have increased significantly in recent months (between 55 and 102 per cent over the period from May 2020 to May 2022 depending on the fuel type).
-In its submission to our consultation paper, 13cabs noted that the cost of fuel has 'skyrocketed' over the last year, and other transport service providers in unregulated markets have introduced surcharges to cover the rising cost of fuel.38 Silver Top also noted the impact of rising fuel costs and suggested that our models include a degree of variability for the major costs such as fuel.39
+Our analysis also shows that the price of petrol, LPG and diesel have increased significantly in recent months (between 54 and 107 per cent over the period from June 2020 to June 2022 depending on the fuel type).
+Some stakeholders also noted recent increase in fuel prices in their submissions to our draft decision.

-Our draft decision is based on the change in fuel costs over the period from May 2020 to May 2022 and captures the significant increase in the cost of fuel experienced in recent months.
-We note that this impact has been mitigated by the decrease in the cost share for fuel for the reasons discussed in the section 'The cost share of fuel has changed the most' above.
-We will use the period from June 2020 to June 2022 for our final decision in line with our approach in previous reviews.
-The change in the cost of fuel may therefore differ from this draft decision.
+Our final decision is based on the change in fuel costs over the period from June 2020 to June 2022 and captures the significant increase in the cost of fuel experienced in recent months.
+We note that this impact has been mitigated by the decrease in the cost share of fuel for the reasons discussed in the section 'The cost share of fuel has changed the most' above.